 The island is special to different folks for different reasons.
 Maybe because it is like visiting the Caribbean 50 years ago?
 You will have to come down to discover just what about this little island trips your trigger.
-Good news for Little Corn Beach and Bungalow is that they also linked directly to our Little Corn Hotel as a place to stay while you enjoy the island.
+Good news for Little Corn Beach and Bungalow is that Outside Magazine also linked directly to our Little Corn Hotel / Resort as a place to stay while you enjoy the island.
 Come see us!

 Some of my best travel experiences have been at locales such as Paradise Island Bahamas and Cancun Mexico.
 Given that I really enjoy that type of travel destinations do you think I will like Little Corn Island?

 It is hard to say.
 Maybe, maybe not.
 Little Corn Island is the antithesis of highly built up, very convenient vacations destinations.
 If you are looking to experience something totally different and are bringing along a patient attitude, you might find the difference refreshing.
 If you are coming expecting to have yet another experience at least similar to the above mentioned places you will probably not be happy about this vacation choice.
 Be sure to read our whole FAQs page and do some research on the internet to help you decide of the Corn Islands (especially Little Corn) experience is for you and your family.

 Travel and Leisure mentioned Little Corn Beach and Bungalow as one of the 27 "best affordable beach hotels in the world" in 2013.
 Why did they choose LCBB as one of only 27?

 We really don't know but we are certainly honored :)

 Did I read somewhere that Little Corn Island, Big Corn Island and Little Corn Beach and Bungalow were in the New York Times #1 best seller, 1000 Places To See Before You Die?